Sample Poultry Farming Business Plan Template

 The Cost of Land

-Especially when you’re just starting, you may not be able to afford an acre of land in some locations near Lagos or a major city in your country so you’ll have to consider the cost of land in your intending location vs. your budget.
+Especially when you’re just starting, you may not be able to afford an acre of land in some locations near Lagos or a major city in your country, so you’ll have to consider the cost of land in your intended location vs. your budget.

 Second, Nearness to Your Intending Market